sduffy826/FinchBot/readme.md

 <ol>
 <li>Finch
   <ol>
-    <li>Wheel speend inconsistency: Analyze performance - wrote programs: <strong>finchLog.py</strong> to gather finch sensors; program <strong>readFinchLog.py</strong> reads log (or all log) files and outputs a .csv file.
+    <li>Wheel speed inconsistency: Analyze performance - wrote programs: <strong>finchLog.py</strong> to gather finch sensors; program <strong>readFinchLog.py</strong> reads log (or all log) files and outputs a .csv file.
 The csv was brought into spreadsheet to analyze, look at the <strong>LogResults</strong>* file for examples.
 The analysis allowed me to define entries in the <strong>finchConstants.py</strong> file to compensate for velocities in the wheels (i.e. had to have one wheel velocity at 0.324 and the other at 0.30 in order for finch to go in a straight line).
 Also derived trivial algorithm (in <strong>finchConstants.py</strong> (getDistancePerSecond)) to determine distance traveled per second at any given wheel velocity</li>
     <li>Surface friction: Used analysis at prior step to determine velocity, updated single value in <strong>finchConstants.py</strong> </li>
     <li>Calculate turning angle: Used <strong>finchLog.py</strong> determine time to rotate 360 degrees left or 360 degrees right; created constant for each in <strong>finchConstants.py</strong>  Note: later wrote <strong>finchSensorTest.py</strong> to test sensors; look at both</li>
     <li>Lack of sensors: For this project the temp and light sensors were unavailable (temp not meaningful and couldn't use light (wasn't allowed to use a flashlight), so the only sensors available were the accelaration and obstacle sensors.
 The acceleration didn't report any consistent tap/shake readings so I was left with obstacle sensor (infrared).</li>